jgorset/fandjango/README.md

 This will redirect the request to the Facebook authorization dialog, which will in turn redirect back to the original URI.

-You can also redirect the request in a control flow of your own by using the `redirect_to_facebook_authorization` function.
+If you prefer, you may also redirect the request in a control flow of your own by using the `redirect_to_facebook_authorization` function.

     from fandjango.utils import redirect_to_facebook_authorization